The Seas with Nemo & Friends: The Seas with Nemo & Friends/The Seas (2007–present)

 On October 10, 2006, the construction walls in front of the entrance to The Living Seas, now The Seas with Nemo & Friends, were removed.
 The temporary entrance was removed from the exit.
 Turtle Talk With Crush was removed from Module 1C, and relocated to the second preshow theater, which had been unused since 1999 when it had been broken up by the bypass corridor following United Technologies' discontinuation of sponsorship.
 Module 1A was turned into a pre-show space for the expanded Turtle Talk With Crush, with its exhibits moving to 1C, while a new queue line corridor was built from the module into the existing theater space using a backstage fire exit.
 The Seas with Nemo & Friends was rededicated on January 24, 2007.

 It was the first Epcot Pavilion to be based on a Disney animated movie property, and only the second Epcot attraction to use characters from the movies (The Lion King-based Circle of Life: An Environmental Fable at The Land Pavilion's Harvest Theater was the first, opening in 1995 replacing Symbiosis).

 In late 2019, new directory signage was installed in Seabase Alpha, restoring the former Living Seas logo, as the pavilion was now renamed "The Seas" Pavilion.

-In September 2023, the three audio-animatronic seagulls found at the entrance were removed.
-The characters on the facade of the attraction were also removed and the pavilion was repainted back to its original color scheme during this time.
-On July 22, 2025, it was announced that Diver Look-Out Chambers would return in the Seas Pavilion, which was became part of the section of World Nature at EPCOT, since the demonstration was being temporarily closed and the Future World area was permanently closed due to the COVID-19 pandemic for five years ago.
+In September 2023, the three audio-animatronic seagulls found at the entrance and character cut-outs on the facade of the building were temporarily removed while cosmetic refurbishments took place.
+It was during this refurbishment that the building was repainted back to its original color scheme.
+On July 22, 2025, it was announced that Diver Look-Out Chambers would return in the Seas Pavilion, which became part of the section of World Nature at EPCOT, since the demonstration was being temporarily closed and the Future World area was permanently closed due to the COVID-19 pandemic for five years ago.

-On August 3, 2025, it was announced that changed the name of SeaBase into SeaBase Aquarium as a new entrance sign of the gift shop, in the Seas Pavilion, which was became part of the section of World Nature at EPCOT.
+On August 3, 2025, it was announced that changed the name of SeaBase into SeaBase Aquarium as a new entrance sign of the gift shop, in the Seas Pavilion, which became part of the section of World Nature at EPCOT.